-- The exams are to be taken online, via Canvas, on the dates listed in the syllabus.
-They will be open from 6 am till 11 pm on the designated days.
-Those are only timeframes for taking the exams, without any exceptions.
+• The exams are to be taken online, via Canvas, on the dates listed in the syllabus schedule.
 Students must plan their schedules accordingly and ensure that they are able to take the exams on those days.

-If they cannot do that, they should not enroll in the course. - The exams are proctored. - The exams are primarily based on the lectures, along with the readings.
-They are not cumulative (i.e., Exam 2 will cover the materials studied after Exam 1). - Exams primarily consist of multiple-choice and short Q&A; there might also be a single short essay (a few paragraphs, and not more than one per exam). - No make-up exams are given, except in documented instances of serious illness or other emergency, in which case the student must contact the instructor directly before the exam (or, if not feasible, as soon as possible). - If any student has a valid reason to request rescheduling of an exam-such as observance of a religious holiday-he/she must contact the instructor in person and make suitable arrangements at least one week before the examination.
-Failure to act in accord with these instructions leads to a failing grade.
+- The exams are closed-book exams. - The exams are primarily based on the lectures, along with the readings.
+They are not cumulative (i.e., Exam 2 will only cover the materials studied after Exam 1). - Exams primarily consist of multiple-choice and short Q&A; there might also be a single short essay (a few paragraphs, and not more than one per exam).